×

 With great books, you can explore magical worlds, travel backwards or forwards in time or see the world from another person’s perspective (point of view)—but only if you understand the words on the page.
+If you want to start reading real English stories, you need to get some strong beginner English reading practice first.

 For that, we have collected our five favorite English reading practice tools for beginner language learners.
 They will give you exercises, activities and lessons to improve your reading comprehension quickly.
+We even have our own short story with questions and answers at the bottom of the article.

-Ereadingworksheets: Online Reading and Language Arts Activities
+1. Ereadingworksheets: Online Reading and Language Arts Activitieereadingworksheets

 Ereadingworksheets is a website with a collection of texts for beginners to practice their English language learning.